Nicholas Reed, AuD, PhD

 Bio

-Reed is core faculty at the Cochlear Center for Hearing and Public Health where he is the director of the Audiology core.
+Reed directs the Audiology Core at Cochlear Center for Hearing and Public Health.
 In this capacity, he oversees the integration of hearing measures and hearing care into cohort studies and clinical trials.
 This includes selection of appropriate measures, grant preparation support, development of hearing data collection protocols, technician training procedures, quality assurance, data management, and quality control.
 He currently manages hearing data collection the Baltimore Longitudinal Study of Aging, the Atherosclerosis Risk in Communities Neurocognitive Study, the BIOCARD Study, the Baltimore Epidemiologic Catchment Area Study, and National Health Aging and Trends Study.
 He is a co-investigator in the Aging and Cognitive Health Evaluation in Elders (ACHIEVE) trial where he is a member of the hearing intervention subcommittee and co-chairs the recruitment subcommittee.

 He approaches his intervention work through an implementation science lens with a focus on sustainable interventions to create a more equitable health care system for the millions of adults with hearing loss.